Edelweiss’ Radhika Gupta reacts to Donald Trump’s order on deregulation: ‘Akin to mom telling me I need to discard...’ | Company Business News

-Gupta said that this move will not add extra to the cost of compliance as the old regulations will be let go to build new ones.
+Gupta said that the move will not increase the cost of compliance as the old regulations will be let go to build new ones.

 “This is brilliant.
 Keeps regulations up the curve, while not adding to the cost of compliance by letting old regulations pile up,” said Radhika Gupta in her post on platform X.

-The Edelweiss Mutual Fund Chief also gave an example of how this new order is similar to a mother asking to get rid of the old shoes before buying a new pair.
+The Edelweiss Mutual Fund chief also gave an example of how this new order is similar to a mother asking to get rid of old shoes before buying a new pair.
 Gupta metaphorically says this also limits the “cupboard space” and “cost spent” by the government.

 “Akin to mom telling me I need to discard a shoe when I buy a new one.
 Cupboard space and cost spent on compliance should both be limited,” said Gupta in her post.